userzoom/UserZoomSDK-docs/android/sdk-android-advanced-settings.md

 ## Logging levels

-Increase or decrease the amount of information displayed in logs by calling the `setDebugLevel` method with one of the following parameters just before the `init` call:
+Increase or decrease the amount of information displayed in logs by calling the `setDebugLevel` method with one of the following parameters just before the `init` or `show` call:

 ```Java
 UserzoomSDK.setDebugLevel(LOG_LEVEL.SILENT);     // (Default) disable all logs